pkiage/sandbox-gworkspace-msoffice-automation/README.md

 - Grant one‑time OAuth consent

 3. **Google Colab**
+Google colab used for quick sandboxing with minimum setup and can be used on most systems

 - colab.new to create new notebook and paste in
 - Follow cell prompts

-Google colab used for quick sandboxing with minimum setup and can be used on most systems
+Or
+- Click [open in colab](https://openincolab.com/) to open in notebook in your own Colab Virtual Machine (VM)
+- File > Save a copy in drive

 1. **Microsoft Macros**
 - Enable the Developer tab